pola-rs/polars/docs/user-guide/io/excel.md

 Polars does not have a native Excel reader.
 Instead, it uses external libraries to parse Excel files into objects that Polars can parse.
 The available engines are:

-- xlsx2csv: this is the current default
+- xlsx2csv: This is the current default.
-- openpyxl: typically slower than xls2csv, but can provide more flexibility for files that are difficult to parse
+- openpyxl: Typically slower than xls2csv, but can provide more flexibility for files that are difficult to parse.
-- pyxlsb: for reading binary Excel files (xlsb)
+- pyxlsb: For reading binary Excel files (xlsb).
-- calamine: this is typically the fastest but has fewer features than xls2csv
+- fastexcel: This reader is based on [calamine](https://github.com/tafia/calamine) and is typically the fastest reader but has fewer features than xls2csv.

-Although calamine is not the default at this point, we recommend trying calamine first but using xlsx2csv or openpyxl if you encounter issues.
+Although fastexcel is not the default at this point, we recommend trying fastexcel first and using xlsx2csv or openpyxl if you encounter issues.

-To use one of these engines, we must install the appropriate python package as an additional dependency where `fastexcel` is the python package for the calamine engine.
+To use one of these engines, the appropriate Python package must be installed as an additional dependency.

 === ":fontawesome-brands-python: Python"